Gufran/simple-proxy/site/index.md

 ## Install

 Pre-built binaries are available from [releases][] page.
-You can also install simple-proxy using `go get` or pull the docker image from Github packages repository.
+You can also install simple-proxy using `go get`.

 Using `go get`: